Select Page

 Misunderstanding the Term

-The term “centro de concentracion” translates to “concentration center” in English.
-While the term itself may sound similar to concentration camps, it is crucial to note that “centro de concentracion” does not solely refer to concentration camps.
+The Spanish phrased “centro de concentracion” interpreted in English literally means “concentration center.”
+Even though term “centro de concentracion” may sound exactly like concentration camps, it is important to stress that “centro de concentracion” does not mean only concentration camps.

 While there were no major concentration camps in Berlin, it is essential to learn about the historical sites associated with the persecution and deportation of individuals during World War II: